zidiilords/Maria-MD/README.md

   Konochiwa Senpai, I am "Maria md " a WhatsApp bot made by Ayush to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
 </p>

-## DONT FORGET TO GIVE A STAR🌟 AND FORK
 </br>

 ### ✧✧ This bot is still under development so if you want to recode/modify it, pls check this main repo once in 3 days because i am continuously debugging it and making major changes in it.